-During 2021, the Compensation Committee consisted of Daniel R. Feehan (Chair), Gregg A. Kaplan and Mark A. Tebbe.
-Currently and at all times during 2021, none of our executive officers served on the compensation committee or as a director of another entity where an executive officer of that entity also served on our Compensation Committee or the Board.
+During 2022, the Compensation Committee consisted of Daniel R. Feehan (Chair), Gregg A. Kaplan and Mark A. Tebbe.
+Currently and at all times during 2022, none of our executive officers served on the compensation committee or as a director of another entity where an executive officer of that entity also served on our Compensation Committee or the Board.
+None of the members of our Compensation Committee has a relationship with us that is required to be disclosed under Item 404 of SEC Regulation S-K.